 “Street Easy says it was built in 1900 but O’Neill was using it as his address continuously since 1891.
 I assume that the 1900 date was probably the construction date of an addition.
 It must have housed the business.

 The bottle I found is a tooled blob (8 oz) embossed with the 508 Greenwich Street address.
 Although O’Neil moved to 508 Greenwich in 1891, I’ve seen 2 different variants of this bottle on the Internet and this appears to be the newer version, so I’d say it’s early 1900’s.

-Although the business extended into the mid-1920’s, I’ve not yet seen a tooled crown finish or machine made bottle associated with this business.
+Although the business extended into the early-1930’s, I’ve not yet seen an example of a tooled crown finish or machine made bottle associated with this business.